fastapi/fastapi/docs/en/docs/tutorial/body-nested-models.md

 ### Use the submodel as a type

-And then we can use it as the type of an attribute:
+And then we can use it as the type of attribute:

 ```Python hl_lines="20"
 {!../../../docs_src/body_nested_models/tutorial004.py!}